charlieegan3/stackr/README.md

 remove crowds of people and generally blur motion in shots.
 There are some examples in my post [here](https://charlieegan3.com/blog/2018/04/22/bringing-photoshop-imagestacking-to-mobile-with-ffmpeg-hugin-imagemagick-hypersh).

-There is a preview environment [here](https://charlieegan3-stackr.herokuapp.com/) where you can try it out.

 The project was built to give me a Photoshop-like image stacking tool that I could use from my phone.
 It is built using the following tools and services: